dvdgamer2003/College-Management-System-MERN/README.md

 ## 💳 Payment Integration

-- Razorpay is integrated for real-time fee payments.
+- Razorpay can be integrated for real-time fee payments.
 - On successful payment, the student's \`fees.status\` will be updated to \`"Paid"\` in MongoDB, and a transaction ID is stored.

 ---